The Arid Lands

 About the Author

-Diana K. Davis, a geographer and veterinarian, is Professor of History at the University of California, Davis, and author of the award-winning Resurrecting the Granary of Rome.
+Diana K. Davis, a geographer and veterinarian, is Professor of History and Geography at the University of California, Davis, and author of the award-winning Resurrecting the Granary of Rome.

 —J. R. McNeill, University Professor, Walsh School of Foreign Service and History Department, Georgetown University